-By Jo Anderson.
-Last Updated 28th November 2023.
+By Stephen Burke.
+Last Updated 13th February 2024.
 If you have suffered a hernia injury while at work, you may be wondering whether you could be eligible to receive compensation.
 Within this guide, we will set out the criteria that must be met to be able to make a personal injury claim.

 Additionally, we will discuss how compensation is calculated for successful claims and share some examples of potential hernia settlement amounts.
 We will also explore how you could support your case by gathering evidence and providing you with examples.
 Lastly, we will take a look at how one of our No Win No Fee solicitors could assist you.